galiacheng/weblogic-aks-hci/README.md

 3. Add an inbould rule to the network security group

-    in/eval/steps/3_ExploreAKSHCI.md#add-an-inbound-rule-to-your-nsg0) to create the rule.

-    You will create a rule with the following config:
+    You will create a rule to allow HTTP traffic to port 80 with the following config:

     ![Allow HTTP](resources/screenshot-allow-http.png)